 Track 7: Reproductive Medicine:

-It deals with prevention, diagnosis and management of reproductive problems; goals include improving or maintaining reproductive health and allowing people to have children at a time of their choosing.
+Reproductive medicine is a branch of medicine that is concerned with prevention, diagnosis and management of infertility and reproductive problems.
+It include improving or perpetuating reproductive health and allowing people to have children at a time of their choosing.
 It is founded on knowledge of reproductive anatomy, physiology, and endocrinology, and incorporates relevant aspects of molecular biology, biochemistry and pathology.
-Reproductive medicine addresses issues of sexual education, puberty, family planning, birth control, infertility, reproductive system disease (including sexually transmitted diseases) and sexual dysfunction.
-In women, reproductive medicine also covers menstruation, ovulation, pregnancy and menopause, as well as gynecologic disorders that affect fertility
+It also deals with issues such as menopause, puberty and certain sexual problems.

 Track 8: Infertility: